Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Analysis of Confounding Factors

-We observed a clear positional sensitivity effect that was amplified in smaller gold contexts (Figure~\ref{fig:byposition_all_models}).
-Performance systematically declined when small gold contexts appeared later in the input, while large gold contexts were more robust to position.
+From the results in Figure~\ref{fig:byposition_all_models}, we observe that \textbf{smaller gold contexts are hard to find \textit{regardless of their position}}.
+Nevertheless, \textbf{certain positions amplify the bias against smaller gold contexts}.
+Performance systematically declines when small gold contexts appear later in the input, while large gold contexts are more robust to position (Full results in Appendix~\ref{appdx:by_position}).

-For instance, in CBB, Gemini-2.0-Flash achieved 94\% accuracy when the small gold context was placed at the start of the context window, but only 33\% when placed near the end, a 61-point drop.
-In contrast, the large gold context declined more gradually, from 84\% to 65\%, demonstrating greater positional resilience.
-This pattern held across all evaluated models and benchmarks.
+For instance, in CBB, Gemini-2.0-Flash achieves 94\% accuracy when the small gold context is placed at the start of the context window, but only 33\% when placed near the end, a 61-point drop.
+In contrast, the large gold context declines more gradually, from 84\% to 65\%, demonstrating greater positional resilience.
+This pattern held across all evaluated models and benchmarks with some effects more amplified than others.

-Importantly, the positional effect was more pronounced in domain-specific tasks (e.g., biomedical and math) than in general knowledge (NQ), suggesting that both information type and gold size compound aggregation difficulty.
+Importantly, the positional effect is more pronounced in domain-specific tasks (CBB and NM) than in general knowledge (NQ), suggesting that task type and gold size compound aggregation difficulty.

-These empirical results establish that both gold context size and position critically affect long-context reasoning.
-In the next section, we delve deeper into these patterns, analyzing where, why, and how these failures manifest at finer granularity.